-- Clothing that promotes displays, endorses, and/or encourages the use of alcohol, tobacco, drugs, and/or illegal or violent activities. - Clothing that contains messages that are vulgar, obscene, libelous, sexually explicit, potentially disruptive, or that denigrate others because of race, religion, creed, national origin, gender, sexual orientation, disability. - The wearing of hats will be left up to the discretion of building administrators.
-Hats will be allowed for religious requirements and/or for medical conditions with proper documentation. - Athletic uniforms that are not consistent with the school dress code should not be worn during the school day. - Clothing that is see-through, backless, or leaves a student's mid-section exposed.
+- Clothing that promotes displays, endorses, and/or encourages the use of alcohol, tobacco, drugs, and/or illegal or violent activities. - Clothing that contains messages that are vulgar, obscene, libelous, sexually explicit, or that denigrate others because of sex, sexual orientation, self-identified or perceived sex, gender expression, gender identity and the status of being transgender, as well as race, age, religion, national origin, disability, and all other categories of individuals protected from unfair treatment under federal, state and/or local law. - Swimsuits, except as required by a class or athletics. - Any item that can be considered dangerous or could be used as a weapon.